populse/populse_mia/developer_doc/download_spm12_standalone.md

 2- Download the corresponding MCR for MATLAB Compiler Runtime (MCR) v4.13 (MATLAB R2010a) MCRInstaller.dmg file: https://www.fil.ion.ucl.ac.uk/spm/download/restricted/utopia/MCR/maci64/

 3- Start the MATLAB Runtime installer: double click in MCRInstaller.dmg then right click on MCRInstaller.pkg, then choose Open with > Installer (default).
 The MATLAB Runtime installer starts, it displays a dialog box.
 Read the information and then click Next (or continue) to proceed with the installation.
 Then click Install.
 The default MATLAB Runtime installation directory is now in /Applications/MATLAB/MATLAB_Compiler_Runtime/v713.

-4- Usage: Go where run_spm12.sh can be found, then just type ./run_spm12.sh /Applications/MATLAB/MATLAB_Compiler_Runtime/v713/
+4- Usage: Go where run_spm12.sh file can be found, then just type ./run_spm12.sh /Applications/MATLAB/MATLAB_Compiler_Runtime/v713/
 If No Java runtime is already installed, a pop-up is opened with a `No Java runtime present, requesting install` message.

 5- Download Java for OS X 2017-001: https://support.apple.com/kb/DL1572?locale=en_US